Without the sea wall the Gwent Levels simply could not exist.

 The average height of the Levels is about 7m above mean sea level, slightly higher at the coast but lower towards the inland edge (5m).
 The Severn Estuary has the second highest tidal range in the world, at 15m.
 This means that, at high tide, most of the Levels would be submerged under several metres of water twice a day.

-The first sea wall was probably constructed by Roman soldiers some time around 100 AD, but it is likely to have been much lower and less elaborate than the present wall (sea levels in Roman-times were about 1.5m lower).
+The first sea wall was probably constructed by Roman soldiers some time around 100 CE, but it is likely to have been much lower and less elaborate than the present wall (sea levels in Roman-times were about 1.5m lower).

 The monks of Goldcliff Priory are credited with rebuilding and extending the Roman sea defences in the early Middle Ages.
 The exact line of this sea wall is unknown but may have been between 350m to 600m further out in the estuary.
 Over the succeeding centuries, as the sea struggled to reclaim the borrowed land, the wall has been abandoned, rebuilt, modified and moved inland many times.
 Much of the Roman and medieval landscape now lies buried under the estuary mud; local legend recounts that the original church at Porton was washed out to sea.